 - Vision problems

 Like with Wernicke’s encephalopathy, Korsakoff’s syndrome can eventually lead to coma and death.
-As a joint problem, both the syndromes that make up wet brain are extremely severe and should be dealt with as soon as possible in order for the individual to be able to avoid further, serious effects.
+As a joint problem, both of the syndromes that make up wet brain are extremely severe and should be dealt with as soon as possible in order for the individual to be able to avoid further, serious effects and neurological symptoms.

-Wet brain is the direct result of a lack of thiamine in the body, which makes it hard for the brain to process sugar into the energy it requires to function properly (Very Well Health).
-People can get wet brain for a number of reasons, either because they are suffering from cancer, a chronic infection or infections, or AIDS.
-People who don’t eat enough, are on extreme and dangerous diets, and/or who have eating disorders like anorexia can also become thiamine deficient and develop wet brain.
+Wet brain is the direct result of a lack of thiamine in the body, making it hard for the brain to process sugar into the energy it requires to function properly.
+People can develop wet brain for a number of reasons, either because they are suffering from cancer, a chronic infection or infections, or AIDS.
+People who don’t eat enough, are on extreme and dangerous diets, and/or have eating disorders like anorexia can also become thiamine deficient and develop wet brain.

 However, the most common reason this issue develops is as a result of alcohol abuse.
 This is why the disorder is sometimes called alcoholic encephalopathy or alcoholic dementia.

-Unfortunately, around 80 or 90 percent of the alcoholics who develop Wernicke’s encephalopathy develop Korsakoff’s syndrome afterward, leading to serious memory loss, social withdrawal, confusion, moodiness, and potentially even outbursts of aggression and anger.
-As such, it is important to be able to cope with strange behaviors your loved one may now exhibit as a result of the disorder.
+Unfortunately, around 80 or 90 percent of the individuals who develop Wernicke’s encephalopathy develop Korsakoff’s syndrome afterward, leading to serious memory loss, social withdrawal, confusion, moodiness, and potentially even outbursts of aggression and anger.
+As such, it is important to be able to cope with strange behaviors your loved one may now exhibit as a result of these rare disorders.

-Better Health Channel recommends these strategies for dealing with someone who is suffering from wet brain or any kind of alcohol-related brain impairment syndrome:
+Following these strategies can help you in dealing with someone who is suffering from wet brain or any kind of alcohol-related brain impairment syndrome:

 - Speaking in soothing tones